Erenhot: Transport

 Erenhot is a key border town on the Trans-Mongolian Railway, serving as one of two major international railway crossings in Inner Mongolia (the other being Manzhouli on the Sino-Russian border).
-It is the primary land gateway for rail-based trade between China and Mongolia.
+It is the primary land gateway for rail-based trade between China and Mongolia, and the sole entry and exit point for the central corridor of the China-Europe Railway Express.

-Due to increasing volumes of cross-border freight, the south–north Jining–Erenhot railway has experienced capacity constraints.
-In response, the east–west Xilinhot–Erenhot Railway was built in 2015.
-The railway from Xilinhot passes through Abag Banner, Sonid Left Banner, and terminates near Erenhot at the Xili Railway Station.
-It supports heavy freight capacity—initially 4,000 tons—with future upgrades planned for 10,000-ton trains.

-Erenhot remains the location where international trains undergo a bogie exchange due to the break-of-gauge between China's standard gauge and Mongolia's Russian gauge (1520 mm).
-While the traditional manual bogie change process is still in use, China has begun introducing variable gauge axle technology (SUW 2000-type), which is expected to improve efficiency at the border crossing.
+Erenhot is the principal border crossing where international trains (including services between Hohhot and Ulaanbaatar) are handled due to the break-of-gauge between China’s standard gauge and Mongolia’s Russian gauge (1520 mm).
+Trains typically require bogie exchange or transshipment at the border to continue their journey.
+The Xilinhot–Erenhot railway (锡二铁路), which strengthens rail access to the Erenhot corridor, was completed and opened to traffic in October 2016 as part of broader capacity expansion in Inner Mongolia’s freight network.

 The town is also the northern terminus of China National Highway 208, which stretches southward to Changzhi, Shanxi Province, linking Erenhot to China's broader national highway network.

-Erenhot Saiwusu International Airport offers scheduled flights to Beijing, Hohhot, and Tongliao, providing additional connectivity for passengers and light cargo.
+Erenhot Saiwusu International Airport offers scheduled flights to Beijing (Daxing), Hohhot, Tongliao, Chifeng, Ulanqab, and Ulaanbaatar, the last of which is the airport's sole international route.
+As of 2026, carriers operating from the airport include Toumai Air, China Express Airlines, and Beijing Capital Airlines, with approximately 206 departures per month.